wangerjunn/GitSkills/readme.txt

-Git is a distributed version contol system.
+Git is a big  distributed version contol system.